Internet, IPv6

 Routing tables grow with every new prefix announced across the Internet.
 If IPv6 addresses were assigned chaotically:

-- Routing performance would degrade.
+• Routing performance would degrade

-- Memory requirements for routers would increase.
+• Memory requirements for routers would increase

-- BGP instability could become more common
+• BGP instability would become more common

 Creating Consistency Across Global Regions